 As animal experts around the country amplify their warnings about dog flu outbreaks, pet owners are scrambling to understand the illness and learn how they can protect their pets.
 The virus has been circulating in the U.S. since 2015, infecting thousands of dogs throughout much of the country.
 In May and June 2017, cases were confirmed in Florida, Georgia, South Carolina, North Carolina, Tennessee, Kentucky, Texas and Illinois.
+As of late 2017, dog flu had hit every state except Alaska, Hawaii, Nebraska and North Dakota.

 Here's what you need to know about this potentially deadly disease.